Well: Breaking Barriers to Healthcare

 My Contributions

-In this project, my contributions consisted of researching component standards, experimenting with layouts and colour hierarchies, and implementing an accessible solution.
+In this project, my contributions consisted of researching industry standards, experimenting with layouts/colour hierarchies, and implementing a final solution that followed accessibility standards.

 Team